0xpapercut/obsidian-wypst/README.md

 ![Example](media/example.png)

+If this plugin doesn't render the LaTeX code in your vault correctly, you can try out the `fallbackToLatexOnError` experimental setting.

 ## Compatibility
 To maximize compatibility with LaTeX math blocks, the rendering backend switches to MathJax when certain structures like `\begin{environment}<...>\end{environment}` or `\<some-symbol>` are encoutered.